Welcome to today's edition of the Rush 24-7 podcast.

 And I think you only want to do that if you don't think it's worth winning.

-I think it's worth winning and fighting to win because if we don't, Iran and Al Qaeda win.
+I think it's worth winning and fighting to win, because if we don't, Iran and al-Qaeda win.

-Iraq falls apart, the Middle East is in chaos, and they come after us back here at home.
+And they come after us back here at home.

 A lot of people were alarmed by that.

-But tell us precisely what you had in mind, Senator.
+Tell us precisely what you had in mind, Senator.

 In this case, what I was saying is that the American military has given us evidence that the Iranians are training Iraqi terrorists up to 60 at a time at three bases outside of Tehran, and we know where they are.